K2view named a Visionary in Gartner’s Magic Quadrant 🎉

 Once deployed, a data product manages its dataset within its own hyper-performance Micro-Database™, to support enterprise scale, resilience, and agility.

-data product platform by K2view
+product platform _1-1

 A “Customer” data product collects data from all sources, prepares it,